 Read the full review: Google Pixelbook

-- This product is only available in the US and UK as of this writing.
-Australian readers: check out a fine alternative in the Asus Chromebook Flip.
+- This product is only available in the US and UK at the time of this writing.
+Australian readers: check out a fine alternative in the Lenovo Yoga 920

 3. Asus Chromebook Flip

 A 2-in-1 Chromebook Android users won’t refuse

 CPU: Intel Pentium – Core m7 | Graphics: Intel HD Graphics 510 – 515 | RAM: 4GB – 8GB | Screen: 12.5-inch FHD (1,920 x 1,080) LED backlit anti-glare display | Storage: 32GB – 128GB eMMC

 We get it, the Pixelbook is enticing, but it’s also out of your price range.
 In that case, the Asus Chromebook Flip C302 is a choice alternative.
 Having introduced a touchscreen and convertible design to Google’s cloud-based Chrome OS, the Asus Chromebook Flip is made better by its compatibility with Android apps.
 That’s right, just like the Pixelbook, you can use the Asus Chromebook Flip for Google Play apps, albeit after installing an out-of-the-box update.

 CPU: Intel Core i5-i7 | Graphics: Radeon RX Vega M GL Graphics with 4GB HMB2 Graphics Memory | RAM: 8GB | Storage: 512GB PCIe SSD